 More so, the Paris Region has become a real testing ground for mobility players around the world.
 With the 2024 Olympic Games around the corner, incentives such as the Paris Region Accelerator: [Mobility] program abound.
 Aimed at bringing together disruptive North American companies and French corporations, to foster innovation and experimentation, this program offers a unique opportunity for start-ups disrupting the mobility industry to scale up and grow their business in France and in Europe.

-Here are five reasons to set up R&D operations in the Paris Region:
+So…still thinking about it?
+Here are 5 reasons to set up R&D operations in the Paris Region!

 1. A diverse and dynamic research ecosystem

 - Public R&D laboratories have been working for more than 20 years on connected and autonomous mobility with international partners.

 - The R&D teams from INRIA and Mines ParisTech worked with the first European call for projects on connected and autonomous mobility.

 - More recent laboratories like VEDECOM and SystemX, are completing the Paris Region unique offer in terms of public R&D.

 - The Paris Region is home to transport industry leaders like Renault, PSA Group, Valeo, RATP, Keolis, and Transdev, who are collaborating with the R&D eco-system to develop innovative concepts on connected and autonomous mobility.

 - The startup scene is really booming in the Paris Region.
 The Paris Region has been ranked 1st region in Europe regarding the number of startups by The Technology Fast 500 EMEA.